 - For more information about early acceptance, contact your university program director.

 - This process extends exceptional students the privilege to apply to only one program and, if the program agrees, be accepted two weeks before the normal application deadline.
 An acceptance letter is mailed to the student so he or she knows they don't have to apply anywhere else.

-- If the program does not agree, the student's application is added to the rest of the student applications at that program (and the student may opt to send applications to other programs as well).
+- If the applicant was not selected for early admission, the student’s application is automatically included with the rest of the applications at that program to be considered for the remaining spots (and the student may opt to send applications to other programs as well).

 - Note that the student must have toured the institution – this includes meeting the Program Director and/or one or more of the Education Technologists.
 These people make notes on the applicant and may ask some of the questions asked at the formal interview.
 A telephone or personal interview is also conducted.